Making Tax Digital

 What’s my solution?

-For businesses which process large quantities of accounts documentation, or simply don’t have the resources to digitise their records, Storetec offer quality document scanning services to suit your requirements.
+For businesses that process large quantities of accounts documentation, or simply don’t have the resources to digitise their records, Storetec offer quality document scanning services to suit your requirements.
 Setting up a PO box for incoming mail or arranging a weekly/monthly/quarterly collection, you can rely on Storetec to digitise and index your records for submission to HRMC.
 We can even store your digitised documents on our cloud-based document management system, FreeDocs.
 Acting as a central system to keep your records secure, FreeDocs also has vast access and security features such as data encryption, restricted access controls and audit logs.

 In summary, Making Tax Digital gives businesses an opportunity to get control of their finances, to simplify and modernise their systems and give them valuable information, at the right time.
 Although Making Tax Digital may first appear an admin burden for smaller businesses, the strategy does create many long-term benefits and fundamentally ensures that businesses are paying the correct tax.